jfrog/frogbot/README.md

 - For npm, pip, pipenv, nuget or dotnet: Make sure to set inside the Jenkinsfile the command in a way that it downloads your project dependencies as the value of the **JF_INSTALL_DEPS_CMD** variable.
 For example, `npm i` or `nuget restore`
 - Make sure that either **JF_USER** and **JF_PASSWORD** or **JF_ACCESS_TOKEN** are set in the Jenkinsfile, but not both.
+- Make sure that all necessary build tool that are used to build the scanned project are installed on the Jenkins agent.

 ```groovy
 // Run the job every 5 minutes